natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 50%
    :align: center

 **Malwarebytes:** includes limited signature-based detection as one of its many layers, but relies heavily on more modern forms of detection.
 Web protection blocks traffic to known dangerous addresses, whether by the browser or by a malicious application.
 Ransomware protection watches for the behaviors that occur when an unknown program is getting ready to encrypt your files.
-It should catch even a zero-day ransomware attack, with no need to recognize anything but behaviors that suggest ransomware.
+It should catch even a zero-day ransomware attack, with no need to recognize anything, but behaviors that suggest ransomware.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/25.jpg
    :width: 33%